Routeam

 Competitive Analysis

-We conducted a competitive analysis to understand the existing solutions in the market.
+I organized a competitive analysis to understand the existing solutions in the market.

 Market Solutions: